 Michael Feifer took some criticism in his earlier serial killer biopics for frequently abandoning the facts in the lives of his killers.
 He has deflected the problem here somewhat by inserting an opening disclaimer: “This is a Fictional work based on a True Story.”
 This is something that essentially allows Feifer to take whatever facts of the case suit his needs and abandon the rest.
 This is an approach that is frustrating (not to mention lazy) as greater adherence to the facts of the Dennis Rader story would have made a far more interesting film, whereas in preferring to create Rader as his own character, Michael Feifer only strains at cliches.

 As with Ed Gein, Michael Feifer has miscast the title role with former stuntman Kane Hodder who gained fame as Jason in several of the Friday the 13th films.
-In both cases, Gein and Rader were on the physically diminutive side – Rader seems only about 5’5″ or 6″ and the physically hulking 6’3″ Hodder seems totally wrong for the role.
+Rader was 5’11” in real-life and in photos seems on the physically diminutive side, while the physically hulking 6’3″ Hodder seems totally wrong for the role.
 To his credit, Kane Hodder gets the role of the milquetoast, petty bully nailed fairly well.
 Certainly, watching Kane Hodder’s bland, bespectacled Dennis Rader here it is a complete chameleon shift from his depiction of the brutal hulking Ed Gein.
 As long as it is considered as the fictional depiction that Feifer sees it as being, Kane Hodder delivers the part reasonably well.
 Beyond Hodder, all of the cast are unknowns.